Top 10 Strongest Heroes from Mythology

 With the wit and cunning of Odysseus, Herculean strength, Achilles-level wrath and agility, Karna-level loyalty, a spear that kills invulnerable heroes, a Riastrad that makes the Hulk look cute, and a sword of light on a level with Excalibur?
 I rest my case.

-19 Arjuna (Hindu)
+16. Arjuna (Hindu)

 For all the people who think Karna would've easily slain Arjuna, know your facts.
-Bhishma himself said that he wasn't 1/12th of the Pandavas.
+Bhishma himself said that he wasn't one-twelfth of the Pandavas.
 True, pound for pound, in terms of skills, Karna might've been a bit better, but you should know that his dharma would never allow him to achieve victory.

 Arjuna is the most powerful warrior, and he has the power to consume the whole world in a single arrow.
 Hence, he is the powerful epic hero.

 Arjuna was the best archer in the whole universe.
-He was the greatest student of Drona, and was so sharp that he could easily hit a bird's eye!
+He was the greatest student of Drona and was so sharp that he could easily hit a bird's eye!

 He was not a demigod and yet defied gods and monsters, winning through cunning what he could not win through strength alone.
 He ended the siege of Troy, a feat that not even the mighty Achilles accomplished.
 He went to the underworld and returned with life, killed the son of Poseidon, and avoided the god's revenge.
-He suffered for 10 years to return to his home, denying immortality and the love of goddesses to return to his family.

 Hey, Odysseus was the man who ended the Trojan War with his Trojan Horse plot.
 He legitimately defied the gods, sailed the Sea of Monsters, survived a land of sleep, got past an island of cannibals, and plotted his way out of Polyphemus's island (that scene was hilarious).
 He also survived the Sirens without stuffed ears, overcame Scylla and Charybdis, got past the sorceress named Circe, endured all the wrath of Poseidon, and murdered all the suitors invading his home.
 He is the cleverest hero, the highlight of the much-loved poem, the Odyssey, and a brilliant strategist.
-In the fight over the armor of Achilles, the two who helped carry back Achilles's body held a poll on who was most beneficial to their cause, and Odysseus won (thus bringing about the suicide of Ajax).

 He is a favorite of Athena, one of the most prominent heroes in the Trojan War, yet he isn't in the top 10?